study-dojo/study-dojo.github.io/index.md

 ### Add Session Page
 Clicking on "Add Session" will bring the user to a page where they can create a study session.
-The user can fill out the form to create a new study session:
+The user can fill out the form to create a new study session.
+Users also earn 1 Study Point for creating a new study session:

 <img src="doc/add-study-session.png">
 Click [here](http://206.189.215.47/#/add) for a running deployment of the Add Session Page